w3f/polkadot-validator-setup/GUIDE_ANSIBLE.md

 * (optional) The telemetry URL (e.g. `wss://telemetry.polkadot.io/submit/`).
 * (optional) The logging filter.

-The other default values from the example file can be left as is.
+The other default values from the sample inventory can be left as is.

 **NOTE**: This guide assumes that the inventory is placed locally in `ansible/inventory.yml`.